kmmbvnr/django-jenkins/README.rst

 - ``PROJECT_APPS``

-  if presents, it is supposed to be a list/tuple of django apps for Jenkins to run.
+  If present, it is supposed to be a list/tuple of django apps for Jenkins to run.
-  Tests, reports and coverage are generated only for the apps from this list.
+  Tests, reports, and coverage are generated only for the apps from this list.
-  You should specify --all option to ignore this settings.
+  You should specify --all option to ignore this setting.

 - ``JENKINS_TASKS``